RedPenguin101/aoc2021/day03.md

 ## Part 2

 The _OGR_ and _COSR_ both use a bitwise filtering process.
-Each measure has a _bit criteria_ which is used in the bitwise filter.
+Each measure has a _bit criteria_ which is used which is used to filter out numbers.
 This is applied successively until only 1 value remains.

 For the OGR, the bit criteria is: for the first bit, find the _most common bit_, and exclude anything that isn't that bit for that position.
-Then move on to the second bit.
-Draws are won by 1.
+Then move on to the second bit, etc. Draws are won by 1.

 The COSR is the same, but with _least common_.
 Draws are won by 0.